Concepts and methods for predicting viral evolution: Predictive analysis of viral evolution

 Influenza strain populations show significant variation across regions, generating different sets of major regionally competing strains.
 This variation is of particular importance for emerging clades that originate in a specific region and have to be gauged in that context.
 Moreover, a regionally distributed population of circulating strains generates region-specific exposure histories that are relevant for the antigenic fitness model described below.

 Therefore, we track region-specific clade frequencies $x_r^\alpha(t)$, sublineage frequencies $X_r^\alpha(t)$, and allele frequencies $x_{r, k, a} (t)$; the frequencies in a given region $r$ are obtained by summation over all strains collected in that region.
-An inference procedure for empirical fitness trajectories $\hat f_\alpha (t)$ from region-specific data is discussed in section 3.4.
-Major surveilled regions are roughly aligned with named WHO transmission zones; region-specific tracking can be refined to individual countries whenever this is relevant for a specific question.
+Major surveilled regions are roughly aligned with named WHO transmission zones; region-specific tracking can be refined to individual countries whenever this is relevant for a specific question. \comment{We note that the simple relation (\ref{xdot2}) between relative frequency change and empirical fitness is valid in a spatially homogeneous population.
+The regionally diverse seasonal epidemiology of human influenza viruses generates region- and time-dependent absolute growth rates of the viral population.} An inference procedure for empirical fitness trajectories $\hat f_\alpha (t)$ from region-specific data is discussed in section 3.4.